DutchCodingCompany/filament-socialite/README.md

 ### Multi-tenancy support

-When your panel has [multi-tenancy](https://filamentphp.com/docs/3.x/panels/tenancy) enabled, after logging in, the user will be redirected to there [default tenant](https://filamentphp.com/docs/3.x/panels/tenancy#setting-the-default-tenant).
+When your panel has [multi-tenancy](https://filamentphp.com/docs/3.x/panels/tenancy) enabled, after logging in, the user will be redirected to their [default tenant](https://filamentphp.com/docs/3.x/panels/tenancy#setting-the-default-tenant).
 If you want to change this behavior, you can add the `setRedirectTenantCallback` method in the boot method of your `AppServiceProvider.php`:

 ```php
 use DutchCodingCompany\FilamentSocialite\Facades\FilamentSocialite;